-Director, Office of Carrier, Driver, and Vehicle Safety Standards Federal Motor Carrier Safety Administration U.S. Department of Transportation 1200 New Jersey Avenue, SE Washington, DC 20590 Phone number 202-366-4001 Fax number 202-366-1265 fmcsamedical@dot.gov
+Director, Office of Carrier, Driver, and Vehicle Safety Standards, Federal Motor Carrier Safety Administration, U.S. Department of Transportation, 1200 New Jersey Avenue SE, Washington, DC 20590.

+Phone number 202-366-4001

+Fax number 202-366-1265

+fmcsamedical@dot.gov

 FMCSA provides an appeals process for MEs who have been proposed for removal from the National Registry, allowing them to correct an identified deficiency or request review by FMCSA.
 This process provides an additional layer of redress for individuals to challenge and seek correction of information about them in the National Registry.
 An ME who receives a notice of proposed removal has 30 days to submit a response in writing explaining the error committed in being proposed to be removed from the National Registry.
 Alternatively, the ME may submit a written response indicating that he or she will come into compliance, if possible, and complete the corrective actions identified in the notice of proposed removal.
-An individual who has been removed from the National Registry may request an Administrative

-Review by FMCSA.
-Additional information about the process is outlined in 49 CFR 390.115.15
+An individual who has been removed from the National Registry may request an Administrative Review by FMCSA.
+FMCSA published further information about the appeals process in the "Complete Guide to Medical Examiner Certification" on the National Registry website.11

-FMCSA uses the CMV driver medical examination information to monitor ME competence and performance in evaluating CMV driver health and to detect irregularities in examination procedures.
+FMCSA uses the CMV driver medical examination information to monitor the ME competence and performance in evaluating the CMV driver health and fitness and to detect irregularities in examination procedures.
 Under the authority granted by 49 U.S.C.
-31149(c)(2), FMCSA may void an MEC issued to a CMV driver if it finds either that an ME has issued a certificate to a driver "who fails to meet the applicable standards at the time of the examination" or "that a ME has falsely claimed to have completed training in physical and medical examination standards."
+31149(c)(2), FMCSA may void a MEC issued to a CMV driver if it finds either that an ME has issued a certificate to a driver "who fails to meet the applicable standards at the time of the examination" or "that a ME has falsely claimed to have completed training in physical and medical examination standards."
 Some examples of circumstances in which the driver does not meet the applicable standards that might trigger such action by the Agency could include, but would not be limited to, when a driver has falsified or omitted disclosing potentially disqualifying medical information to the ME at the time of the examination, or when a ME has not correctly applied the physical qualification standards.

-FMCSA has an internal processes for evaluating the validity of certificates in the wide variety of possible situations where such review appears to be appropriate under the statutory standard.
+FMCSA is in the process of developing an internal processes for evaluating the validity of certificates in the wide variety of possible situations where such review appears to be appropriate under the statutory standard.
 This includes review of the data submitted by MEs to the National Registry system, as well as complaints, field investigations, crash reports and other sources.
 In addition, FMCSA must notify the affected driver of the proposed action and an opportunity either to obtain a new MEC, if appropriate, or to provide the Agency with any legal or factual reasons why the action should not be taken before voiding the MEC.
 If the decision is made to void the driver's MEC, FMCSA notifies the driver.
-Beginning June 22, 2021, if the driver holds a CDL or CLP, notification will be electronically transmitted by FMCSA from the National Registry to the driver's SDLA through CDLIS and the SDLA will change the CDL or CLP driver's medical status to "not certified" and will notify the driver of the action taken.
+If the driver holds a CDL or CLP, notification is electronically transmitted by FMCSA to the driver's SDLA through the National Registry, and the SDLA changes the CDL or CLP driver's medical status to "not certified" and notifies the driver of the action taken.